 It's a good idea to learn the basics of any local language you may need while on your gap year.
 Or you could learn a language on your gap year and you'll soon be speaking the local lingo.
 Buy a small phrasebook and keep it on you, you never know when it may come in handy!

-Make sure you're aware of any laws which may land you into trouble in the different countries you'll be visiting.
 What's legal in the UK might not be legal abroad, and something you think of as second nature could easily land you in a lot of trouble.
+Researching local laws is an important part of preparing for your gap year.
 Remember that many countries have strict drug laws.

 So you're ready to set off on the ultimate gap year trip and you've got your kit sorted, your money managed and your vaccinations up to date; now it's time to share your plans with your friends and family.
 Making sure that your parents have any advice to hand will put their minds at rest and send you confidently off around the world.
 One of the most important considerations, both for you and for your family, is making sure you stay in touch during you gap year so you can keep everyone informed and share all your exciting adventures.